dominicduffin1/python-turtle-art-canvas/README.md

 ## Project status

-This project is currently being prepared.
-I am planning to open it for contributions on October 1, 2021.
+This project is currently open for contributions to an initial first canvas.
+Let your imagination flow on [Issue #3](https://github.com/dominicduffin1/python-turtle-art-canvas/issues/3)

 ## Code of Conduct